 - Cash-based services.
 Because Botox, dermal fillers and laser hair removal are considered cosmetic procedures, insurance companies won’t cover these services.

 - Quick training.
 Training to become a cosmetic nurse is relatively quick as most Botox training can be completed in as little as two days.

 Botox Training at National Laser Institute

 Our CE/CME courses combine classroom (didactic) and clinical hands-on training in a medical spa setting for the ultimate learning experience!

-Each course in taught by experienced instructors – physicians, nurses, cosmetic laser techs and more – with 7 to 20 years of experience in the field.
+Each course is taught by experienced instructors – physicians, nurses, cosmetic laser techs and more – with 7 to 20 years of experience in the field.

 Your classroom education will prepare you for clinicals and teach you about the aging process, types of neurotoxins and fillers, safety and indications for Botox treatments, among other things.

 Clinicals will be spent in our state-of-the-art medical spa where you will be placed in small, intimate groups for the rest of your training.
 Sitting no further than a foot away from the training bed, you will observe comprehensive Botox and dermal filler demonstrations and perform these cosmetic treatments on scheduled clients.

-Did you know one of the things that sets us apart from other esthetic schools is we spend millions of dollars each year to schedule real clients for you to treat?
+Did you know one of the things that set us apart from other esthetic schools is we spend millions of dollars each year on scheduling real clients for you to treat?